How to find a cheap car hire deal in Antibes

 Good to know

-Keep within the local speed limits.
+Make sure you follow the local speed limits.
 Usually that's around 45kph in urban areas and 125kph or so on highways, unless signs say otherwise.

 Best hotels in Antibes for drivers